Make Your Logs Work for You

 ERROR200An error occurred in the application.

-INFO400A normal, expected, relevant event happened.
+INFO400A normal, expected, relevant event occurred.

 DEBUG500Used for debugging purposes